NubeEra-Abad/EmpDailyActivities/Medicure-Project/Jenkins-CI/jenkins-ci.md

     }
 }
 ```
-change the `Clone Code` with url `Github` repository
+change the `Clone Code` stage with your `Github` url repository.
-before build the job change the permission of the `/opt` directory to allow jenkins user to copy the files to tomcat server
+Before build the job change the permission of the `/opt` directory to allow jenkins user to copy the files to tomcat server
 ```
 cd /
 sudo chmod 777 -R /opt